 Dry or dusty air is not a big problem for those of us who live in the UK but it could be an issue if you spend a lot of time in an air-conditioned environment or if you live in another country, particularly in those with desert or arid lands.

-4. Physical obstruction
+4. A physical obstruction

-- In general the long-term 'cure' for these two types of physical obstruction is surgery
+In general, the long-term 'cure' for these two types of physical obstruction is surgery.

 As posture can worsen the situation, many symptoms can get worse at night.
 Also, if you suffer from asthma, a blocked nose during pregnancy will be something extra to cope with.